kupehtci/DOCUMENTATION/AWS/ASSOCIATE-COURSE/AWS - 11 - Serverless.md

 * **Request offloading**: move slow operations off of interactive request paths by queuing the request.
 * **Autoscaling instances**: Use SQS queues to determine the load of an application.
 Also you can scale an autoscaling EC2 group based on the traffic of the SQS.

+Amazon SQS offers two types of Queues:

+* Standard Queues: at-least-once message delivery and best-effort ordering.
+Messages are generally delivered in the same order as sent.
+Can handle nearly unlimited number of API calls.
+* FIFO Queues: enhance messaging when the order of operations and events are critical.
+It has a limited number of API calls per second.

+Don't use SQS if the mesages are large and you need to only retrieve specific messages.

+#### Amazon SNS

+###### Differences between SNS and SQS

 | Features            | Amazon SNS | Amazon SQS    |
 | ------------------- | ---------- | ------------- |